 From Akureyri, you can explore the Trollaskagi or Troll Peninsula, which sits north of the town.
 This route has a fairytale-like quality to it and is full of charm.
-It is a popular area for hikers, skiers, horse riders and mountaineers who want to enjoy the remote wonders of the area.
+It is a popular area for hikers, skiers, horse riders, and mountaineers who want to enjoy the remote wonders of the area.

 When you’ve had enough adventure for one day, return to your accommodation in Akureyri to relax for the night.
-There are plenty of restaurants serving delicious food, spread throughout the town.
+There are plenty of restaurants serving delicious food spread throughout the town.

 From here, drive North towards Husavik, a town with just over two thousand inhabitants.
 This small town has also gained a reputation as the whale watching capital of Europe.
 From here, we recommend taking a whale watching tour as it is the best place in Iceland to spot a sighting of one of these incredible creatures.
 You can choose between traditional and rib boat whale watching tours.

-Lake Myvatn is part of the Diamond Circle route, along with Dettifoss waterfall, the town of Husavik and Asbyrgi canyon which we recommend visiting on day 6.
+Lake Myvatn is part of the Diamond Circle route, along with Dettifoss waterfall, the town of Husavik, and Asbyrgi canyon, which we recommend visiting on day 6.

 There are lots of fascinating things to see around the Myvatn area.
-The Víti crater in Krafla fissure which was formed during an explosion.
+The Víti crater in Krafla fissure was formed during an explosion.
 This should not be confused with the Viti crater in the Askja area.
 The Dimmuborgir lava fortress and Grjotagja hot spring cave both feature in the Game of Thrones series.
 They are both interesting destinations that are worth including during your time in the North.

-Explore nearby Námaskarð Pass, where barren lands are interrupted by vivid colours that streak through the earth and steam which sprouts from the ground.
+Explore nearby Námaskarð Pass, where barren lands are interrupted by vivid colors that streak through the earth and steam which sprouts from the ground.
 The location of Námaskarð, right by the Ring Road, makes it a natural stop on your trip up North.

 Visit Myvatn nature baths to enjoy a relaxing end to a busy day.
 Again, geothermally heated, these nature baths have a swim-up bar and a variety of pools with different temperatures to suit your comfort levels.

-After a busy day of exploring the North, finish your day in Myvatn, where you will spend the night.
+After a busy day exploring the North, finish your day in Myvatn, where you will spend the night.

 Drive towards the East of the island.
 If you didn't get the chance yesterday, explore the Myvatn area and all the breathtaking attractions around you.
 Otherwise, there is plenty more on route to explore and discover.

 Another option is to take a day tour from Myvatn to Askja.
-This is a lengthier trip and so will take a full day, but for many, this is a must-do on their trip to Iceland.
+This is a lengthier trip and will take a full day, but for many, this is a must-do on their trip to Iceland.
 Taking you into the Northern Highlands, this tour will show you the place where Neil Armstrong and Buzz Aldrin prepared for the 1960s moon landing.
-You will also visit Askja Volcano, Herðubreiðarlindir nature reserve and Viti crater.
+You will also visit Askja Volcano, Herðubreiðarlindir nature reserve, and Viti crater.